AnyChart/docs.anychart.com/Chart_Editor/Overview.md

 ### Themes

-If you want to use [themes](../Appearance_Settings/Themes) you need to include desired themes files as well:
+If you want to use [themes](../Appearance_Settings/Themes), you need to include desired theme files as well:

 ```
 <!-- themes -->